Aggregates Methodology

 • worklytics:hours:in:focus:blocks – daily time in blocks of 2+ hours free from meetings.
 Useful in determining whether meetings are disrupting deep work.

-• worklytics:hours:in:focus:blocks:v2 – daily time in blocks of 2+ hours free from meetings, slack, and email.
+• worklytics:hours:in:focus:blocks:v2 – daily time in blocks of 2+ hours free from meetings, Slack, and email.
 Useful in investigating a wider set of possible disruptions to deep work.

-• worklytics:hours:in:focus:blocks:v3:prep – daily time in blocks of 30+ minutes free from meetings, slack, and email.
+• worklytics:hours:in:focus:blocks:v3:prep – daily time in blocks of 30+ minutes free from meetings, Slack, and email.
 Useful as an analysis refinement for groups like sales and customer success that consider meetings a core work activity but still likely need some time to prepare for calls during the day.

-• worklytics:hours:in:focus:blocks:v3:focus – daily time in blocks of 1+ hour free from meetings, slack, and email.
+• worklytics:hours:in:focus:blocks:v3:focus – daily time in blocks of 1+ hour free from meetings, Slack, and email.
 Useful as an analysis refinement for groups like people managers and senior leaders that need to push forward larger projects despite a typically heavy meeting load.

-• worklytics:hours:in:focus:blocks:v3:flow – daily time in blocks of 2+ hours free from meetings, slack, and email.
+• worklytics:hours:in:focus:blocks:v3:flow – daily time in blocks of 2+ hours free from meetings, Slack, and email.
 Our current best metric for use in investigating a wider set of possible disruptions to deep work.
 This version is similar to v2, except with several algorithm refinements.

 Zoom Attendance